Rapper T.I. in $75,000 U.S. settlement over cryptocurrency offering

 FLiK tokens were sold as investment contracts in the company which claimed it would operate as a “Netflix on the blockchain,” a streaming platform where users could buy products and services with FLiK tokens.
 But Felton allegedly used the funds to buy a Ferrari, million-dollar home, diamond jewelry and other luxury goods, the SEC said.

-Felton, the only one of the five who refused to settle with the SEC, was also charged by the Justice Department on Friday.
+Felton, the only one of the five who did not settle with the SEC, was also charged by the Department of Justice on Friday.

+Felton’s attorney Joshua Sabert Lowther said the Justice Department’s allegations were “grossly misplaced” and that he looked forwarding to defending himself at trial.

-Reporting by Mohammad Zargham and Michelle Price; additional reporting by Katanga Johnson; Editing by Matthew Lewis and Cynthia Osterman
+Reporting by Mohammad Zargham and Michelle Price; additional reporting by Katanga Johnson and Nate Raymond; Editing by Matthew Lewis, Cynthia Osterman and Chizu Nomiyama

 Our Standards: The Thomson Reuters Trust Principles.